Mobilis industrial building / garage 2.0 D’Ieteren

 A showroom specifically requires a certain openness to the environment.
 This means that the outer shell will mainly consist of glass.
 The integration of patios maximizes the daylight experience and brings it very close to the employees and visitors.

-Two air handling groups with heat recovery will be foreseen, one for the garage and one for the rental areas (possibly sports accommodation and restaurant).
+Several handling groups with heat recovery will be foreseen, separately for the workshop, for the showrooms and for the various rentable rooms (possibly sports accommodation and restaurant).
 Since flexibility of the building is an important parameter, additional space will be available in the shafts, so that the ductwork can be easily expanded and / or changed at any time.
 This principle is continued in the technical area.

-As a basic delivery system, the project will be equipped with (low-tech) underfloor heating so that the air-conditioning can be brought as close as possible to visitors and staff.
+As a basic delivery system, the project will be equipped with (low-tech) concrete core activation or underfloor heating so that the air-conditioning can be brought as close as possible to visitors and staff.
 An additional advantage is that this concept can also provide mild cooling during the summer.
-Underfloor heating is also maintenance-free, which significantly reduces operating costs, which is a positive aspect for future partners or tenants.
+This way of climate control is also maintenance-free, which significantly reduces operating costs, which is a positive aspect for future partners or tenants.

 Specific office zones are equipped with chilled ceilings to be able to respond to the higher cooling demand.

-In an effort to achieve an energy or CO2 neutral site, PV panels on the roof and possibly in the facade will compensate for the remaining energy consumption.
+In an effort to achieve an energy or CO2 neutral site, PV panels on the roof will compensate for the remaining energy consumption.